incubyte/incubyte.github.io/content/blog/why-write-tests-for-production-code.md

 When someone reads your test, they should instantly understand what's being tested and what's expected to happen.

-Clean tests follow a simple pattern: build, operate, check.
+Clean tests follow a simple pattern: build, operate, check AKA arrange, act, assert.
 First, you set up your test data.
 Then you do something with that data.
 Finally, you verify that what happened matches what you expected.
 It's like a cooking recipe, gather your ingredients, follow the steps, check if the dish turned out right.